-Development should provide for the retention or planting of trees, where these are part of the neighbourhood character.
+Standard A8 Response Development should provide for the retention The proposed addition does result in the removal or planting of trees, where these are part of significant vegetation preserving the existing the neighbourhood character. landscape character of the neighbourhood.

 Development should provide for the replacement of any significant trees that have been removed in the 12 months prior to the application being made.